Partnerships with companies are vital to Scope's mission to ensure disabled people have the same opportunities as

-We offer corporate partners a tailor-made package of benefits including:
+We offer corporate partners a tailored package of benefits including:

 - Brand positioning as a leader in diversity, inclusion and supporting vulnerable people.

 - Support to become an inclusive employer and create a workforce that's as diverse as your customers.

 - Help to develop inclusive products and services to tap into the spending power of disabled people.

 - Sponsorship of specific campaigns and products.